Bayesian Calibration of the Intelligent Driver Model

-In this paper, we propose a novel probabilistic calibration approach that leverages the advantages of Bayesian methods and the power of stochastic processes to calibrate the car-following model unbiasedly.
-We apply this approach to calibrate the IDM and develop a memory-augmented Bayesian IDM (MA-IDM), which models the serially-correlated residuals as zero-mean Gaussian processes (GP).
+In this paper, we propose a novel probabilistic calibration approach that takes advantage of Bayesian methods by capturing both uncertainty in the model parameters and the temporally correlated behavior discrepancy.
+We apply this approach to calibrate the IDM and develop an MA-IDM, which models the serially correlated errors as zero-mean Gaussian processes (GP).
 Taking advantage of the Bayesian methods, we can jointly learn the model parameters and the GP hyperparameters by MCMC.
 In this work, the MA-IDM is presented in three forms, i.e., pooled model, hierarchical model, and unpooled model.
-We conduct numerical experiments on the Highway Drone (HighD) Dataset \cite{highDdataset}, and the results demonstrate that our hierarchical model not only learns disparate driving styles at the population level but also depicts various driving behaviors at the individual level.
+We conducted numerical experiments on the Highway Drone (HighD) data set \cite{highDdataset}, and the results demonstrate that our hierarchical model not only learns consistent driving styles at the population level but also depicts heterogeneity of driving behavior at the individual level.
 Additionally, a stochastic simulation method is developed to obtain the posterior motion states in terms of acceleration, speed, and location.
-In stochastic simulations, one can generate enormous but nonidentical sets of model parameters from the learned posterior distributions, which help characterize anthropomorphic driving behaviors.

-The overall contributions of this work are threefold: \begin{enumerate} \item We develop a novel Bayesian calibration approach to learn unbiased parameters and their full posterior distribution.
-We introduce GP to characterize the autocorrelation in residuals.
-This approach is applied to calibrate IDM, and results in a novel car-following model, i.e., the MA-IDM. \item We implement the MA-IDM with three hierarchies.
-Especially with a hierarchical MA-IDM, one can obtain diverse driving styles at the population level and disparate driving behaviors at the individual level by sampling from the posterior distributions of the well-calibrated hierarchical model.
+The overall contributions of this work are threefold: \begin{enumerate} \item We develop a novel Bayesian calibration approach to learn unbiased parameters and their full posterior distribution, in which GP is introduced to model autocorrelated errors.
+This approach is applied to calibrate IDM.
+The autocorrelation in the residuals reveals that incorporating observations from the past $\sim 5$ seconds improves the modeling of car-following decisions. \item With a hierarchical MA-IDM, heterogeneous but consistent driving behaviors can be learned at the individual level.
 Therefore, we can generate enormous drivers with heterogeneous driving behaviors/styles governed by the same population distribution.
-Therefore, our model can help create simulations with driver/car heterogeneity. \item We introduce an unbiased stochastic simulator, which is inspired by the corresponding generative process of our Bayesian calibration approach.
-As a result, the simulator can produce more realistic results than those with homogeneous parameters or random parameters. \end{enumerate}
+In such a way, our model can help create simulations with driver/car heterogeneity. \item We introduce an unbiased stochastic simulator, which is inspired by the corresponding generative process of our Bayesian calibration approach.
+As a result, the simulator can produce more realistic results and better uncertainty quantification than those with homogeneous parameters or random parameters. \end{enumerate}